 - Lattice skirting

 When you’re at your local home center browsing home models or finalizing your home purchase, a home center consultant will show you different skirting options they have available.
-They’re happy to help you find the perfect skirting to complement your personal style and finish off your home exterior.
+They’re happy to help you find the perfect skirting to complement your personal style and complete your home’s exterior.

-You’ll also want to check with your local building officials on what type of skirting materials are allowable in your area.
-Depending on your manufactured home destination, your local or state officials could require a specific type of underpinning.
-For instance, many local building officials in Georgia require a stucco skirting.
+You’ll also want to check with your local building officials to find out which types of skirting materials are allowed in your area.
+Depending on where your home will be located, your local or state officials could require a specific type.

 About Vinyl Skirting